tne-lab/phase-calculator/PhaseCalculator/CMAKE_README.txt

-To generate build files for your platform
+To generate build files for your platform run in a command terminal: cd Build cmake -G GENERATOR ..
-1) create a subdirectory where the files will be created.
-It is not recommended to generate the build files on the same folder as the CMakeLists.txt file
-2) Enter that directory using a command terminal
-3) Run cmake -G GENERATOR ..

 Valid generators are:
 Windows: